Cray-HPE/docs-csm/install/redeploy_pit_node.md

         ncn-m001# cloud-init modules -m final
         ```

-1. Once cloud-init has completed successfully, log in and start a typescript (the IP used here is the one we noted for ncn-m002 in an earlier step).
+1. Once cloud-init has completed successfully, log in and start a typescript (the IP address used here is the one we noted for `ncn-m002` in an earlier step).

     ```bash
     external# ssh root@10.102.11.13